 Push-ups are already an excellent exercise that works the chest, shoulders, and triceps.

-However, if you can do them easily, then you won’t be able to build more muscle anymore.
+However, if you can do them easily, then you won’t be able to build more muscle mass anymore.

 That’s where the weights come in to solve the issue.
-I recommend staying in the 6-12 rep range if you want to build muscle efficiently.
+I recommend staying in the 6-12 rep range if you want to build muscle mass efficiently.

 Weighted push-ups are done by placing weight plates on your upper back.
 However, it can be awkward and uncomfortable, so it’s vital to have someone to help you load and unload the weight plates.

 How to Do Weighted Push-Ups

 - The best way to load the weights on your back is to use a dipping belt.

 - For the dip belt to be effective, it’s best to have some clearance from the ground.

 - Pay attention to where you position the load as it’s very important to avoid injury.